lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 ### Basin Modelling for Oil and Gas Exploration

 [Basin modelling](https://wiki.seg.org/wiki/Basin_modeling) is a technique widespread in the global multi-trillion-dollar oil and gas industry, which synthesises geological, petrological and paleontological data to predict the locations of oil and gas reserves within the Earth's crust.
 Common targets include oil shales from the Cambrian, Ordovician, Devonian, and Jurassic (as source rocks), as well as tight oil reservoirs found in Devonian, Carboniferous, and Cretaceous formations.
 It makes extensive use of radiometric dating and stratigraphy (e.g. foraminifera (protist) biostratigraphy) to date the sedimentary layers and model the thermal history of the hydrocarbon-bearing rocks.

 In oil and gas, predictions mean profits, and errors mean tremendous financial losses!
 The success of this industry (at the expense of the climate, unfortunately...) would not be possible without the validity of the underlying theory.

 There exists only one oil prospecting company in the world that refuses to use old-earth evolutionary models in their work: they are Zion Oil and Gas Corporation (ZNOG), founded by Christian fundamentalists who believe that Israel would yield oil reserves on theological grounds.
-Zion Oil has failed to find any 'economically recoverable' oil reserves in over 20 years of trying, operates incurring [annual losses of several tens of millions of USD](https://www.sec.gov/ix?doc=/Archives/edgar/data/1131312/000121390024024404/f10k2023_zionoil.htm) and are [practically bankrupt as of 2025](https://finance.yahoo.com/quote/ZNOG/), staying afloat only by selling shares to gullible investors.
+Zion Oil has failed to find any 'economically recoverable' oil reserves in over 20 years of trying, operates incurring annual losses of several tens of millions of USD and are practically bankrupt as of 2025, staying afloat only by selling shares to gullible investors.
+Sources: [here](https://www.sec.gov/ix?doc=/Archives/edgar/data/1131312/000121390024024404/f10k2023_zionoil.htm) and [here](https://finance.yahoo.com/quote/ZNOG/).

+Radiometric dating has also been used by mining companies.
+For example, in 2021, Hannan Metals used U-Pb dating of zircons to expand a Miocene-epoch deposit of gold and copper in Peru.
+Source: [here](https://hannanmetals.com/news/2021/hannan-radiometric-dating-confirms-miocene-porphyry-belt-at-the-previsto-copper-gold-project-peru/).

+Historically, American coal miners in the 19th century would use fossils of *Archimedes* (a Paleozoic-era bryozoan with a distinctive screw-shaped stalk) to indicate how to deep to dig when searching for coal.
+These bryozoans are commonly found in limestones that were older (lower in strata) than the mostly siliciclastic coal-bearing rocks and do not contain much of any coal, so would be pointless to excavate.
+Source: [here](https://www.researchgate.net/publication/264383478_David_Dale_Owen_1807-1860_and_the_naming_of_Archimedes_the_first_described_fenestrate_bryozoan_a_complex_fossil_with_important_stratigraphic_and_economic_implications)

 ### Evolutionary Algorithms